Chewy742/Java-Projects/Shortest_Path_GUI/README.md

 * Implement the method getDijkstraPath(String s, String t), which first calls doDijstra(s) and then uses the distance and prev instance variables of the Vertex objects to find the shortest path between s and t.
 The resulting path should be returned as a list of Edge objects.
 Once this works correctly, you should be able to compute and display paths in the GUI.

 Note: Your program must work for repeated runs of dijkstra's algorithms on different city pairs.
 To make sure that your program does this, be sure that you reinitialize the booking fields (known, prev, and distance) in the vertices stored in vertexNames at the beginning of each run of doDijkstra.

-## Problem 2 - The Readme File

-Please fill in the STUDENTREADME.md file which should indicate exactly what files you are submitting, what problem they solve, and how to compile and run them.
-This is also a good place to tell us any assumptions or special issues associated with your submission.